ShopRite® Pharmacy Notice of Privacy Practices

 Other Uses and Disclosures of PHI

-ShopRite® Pharmacy will obtain your written authorization before using or disclosing PHI about you for reasons other than those listed in this Notice or as permitted or required by law. (b) Specifically, we must and will seek your approval before using or disclosing your PHI for marketing or in connection with the sale of PHI.
+ShopRite® Pharmacies will obtain your written authorization before using or disclosing PHI about you for reasons other than those listed in this Notice or as permitted or required by law.
+Specifically, we must and will seek your approval before using or disclosing your PHI for marketing or in connection with the sale of PHI.
 We will not disclose any psychotherapy notes that may come into our possession without your prior approval.
 You may revoke an authorization in writing at any time.
 When we receive the revocation, we will stop using or disclosing your PHI.

-(c) A “sale” of your PHI would not include transfer of your PHI in connection with the sale or merger of ShopRite® Pharmacy to another entity.
+(c) A "sale" of your PHI would not include transfer of your PHI in connection with the sale or merger of your ShopRite® Pharmacy to another entity.

 (a) Your ShopRite® Pharmacy may send you prescription refill reminder statements or communications concerning a medication or biologic currently being prescribed for you and may be paid for sending you those communications.
-As long as the payment ShopRite® Pharmacy receives is reasonably related to the cost of sending them, those communications do not constitute “marketing.”
-ShopRite® Pharmacy is, therefore, not required to obtain your prior written authorization before sending them.
+As long as the payment your ShopRite® Pharmacy receives is reasonably related to the cost of sending them, those communications do not constitute "marketing."
+Your ShopRite® Pharmacy is, therefore, not required to obtain your prior written authorization before sending them.

-(b) Similarly, ShopRite® Pharmacy may send you information concerning (i) treatment by a health care provider; (ii) describing a product or service (or payment for such product or service) offered by ShopRite® Pharmacy; or (iii) treatment alternatives, therapies, health care providers, and settings of care.
-As long as ShopRite® Pharmacy is not being paid for providing those communications, they do not constitute “marketing,” and ShopRite® Pharmacy is not required to obtain your prior written authorization before sending them.
+(b) Similarly, your ShopRite® Pharmacy may send you information concerning (i) treatment by a health care provider; (ii) describing a product or service (or payment for such product or service) offered by your ShopRite® Pharmacy; or (iii) treatment alternatives, therapies, health care providers, and settings of care.
+As long as your ShopRite® Pharmacy is not being paid for providing those communications, they do not constitute "marketing," and your ShopRite® Pharmacy is not required to obtain your prior written authorization before sending them.

 For More Information or to Report a Problem

 For questions or more information, contact the Privacy Officer at your ShopRite® Pharmacy.
-If you believe your privacy rights have been violated, you may file a complaint with the Privacy Officer or with the Secretary of Health and Human Services.
+If you believe your privacy rights have been violated, you may file a complaint with the Privacy Officer or with the Secretary of the Department of Health and Human Services.
 There will be no retaliation for filing a complaint.

 Effective Date

-This Notice is effective as of September 23, 2013
+This Notice is effective as of May 1, 2024